Marchopkins96/Marchopkins96/README.md

 ### :man_technologist: About Me : I am a Junior Full Stack Software Developer from Leeds, UK
 - Proficient in HTML, CSS, Javascript & Python.
-- Highly motivated individual Looking to gain entry level opportunities in the tech industry in a role that will allow me to grow and enhance my technical skills further.
+- Highly motivated individual Looking to gain entry level opportunities in the technology industry in a role that will allow me to grow and enhance my technical skills further.
 - I am currently working on building my personal portfolio that is hosted on GitHub.
-I endeavor to continue contributing to projects as much as possible to continue developing my technical skills.
+I endeavor to continue contributing to projects as much as possible to continue developing my skillset.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/marchopkins96/)

 ---